Code-Institute-Submissions/witch-hazel-1/README.md

 - GSPREAD_CLIENT (which represents the client of the App as defined by the SCOPED_CREDS)
 - SHEET (the actual spreadsheet the App will be working with)

-From here on in, I suggest using the Git commit logs combined with my inline comments to explain the content of my Python code.
+From here on in, I suggest perusing the Git commit logs combined with my inline comments to get more details on the progress and content of my Python code.

 <!-- TOC --><a name="registering-for-heroku-and-using-it"></a>